tumble1999/tumble1999.github.io/_drafts/_posts/how-to-recreate-the-internet-in-packet-tracer.md

 ---
-image: ''
+image: "/uploads/2017/05/14/thumbnail-3.PNG"
 categories:
 - computers
-- cv
-- featured
 - making
 - old-about
 - passion
 - portfolio
 - The Studio
 - Updates
+tags:
+- dns
+- hierarchy
+- ns
+- soa
+- packet
+- tracer
+- cisco
+- internet
+- nameserver
+- name server
+- how
+- 'to '
+- make
+- your
+- own
+- 'internet '
+- in
+- cisco
+- packet
+- tracer
+- make
+- your
+- own
+- internet
+- in
+- '3'
+- seconds
+- step
+- by
-- updates
+- step
-- website
+- steps
-tags: []
 author: tumble1999
-excerpt: ''
+excerpt: Have you always wanted to know how to simulate your own internet?
-title: How to recreate the internet in packet tracer
+title: Make your own internet in packet tracer
 date: 2017-05-14 14:19
 layout: post
 comments: true